acrolinx/acrolinx-sidebar-demo-java/java-sdk-demo-build/README.md

 Once the build finished, you'll should have a new release in Github.

-Last increment the version number, put a "SNAPSHOT" behind it and commit and push it.
+Last increment the version number, put a "SNAPSHOT" behind it, commit and push it.